Definition

 Zeus

-The Zeus malware, first detected in 2007, is one of the best-known and widely used malware types in the history of information security.
+The Zeus malware, first detected in 2007, is one of the best-known and most widely used malware types in the history of information security.
 Zeus uses a Trojan horse program to infect vulnerable devices.
 Variants of this malware have been used for various purposes over the years, including to spread CryptoLocker ransomware.

 Initially, Zeus, or Zbot, was used to harvest banking credentials and financial information from users of infected devices.
 Once the data was collected, attackers used the bots to send out spam and phishing emails that spread the Zeus Trojan to more prospective victims.